osglworks/java-core/doc/design.md

     * `runOrElse(...fallback)` - run with fallback
 * conversion
     * `toFunction()` - adapt to function
+    * `curry()` - return a procedure that takes one less arguments of this procedure with supplied parameter
 * factory
     * `of(Runnable)` - adapt from runnable
     * `of(FuncX)` - adapt from function